JozsefKutas/rating-csv/README.md

 # rating-csv

-rating-csv converts XBRL files using the Record of Credit Ratings (ROCR) taxonomy to CSV.
+This script converts XBRL files using the Record of Credit Ratings (ROCR) taxonomy to CSV.
 XBRL rating history files can be downloaded from the following
 locations:
 - S&P: https://disclosure.spglobal.com/ratings/en/regulatory/ratingshistory
 - Moody's: https://ratings.moodys.com/sec-17g-7b
 - Fitch: https://www.fitchratings.com/ratings-history-disclosure

+The XBRL files include rating outstanding as of June 15, 2012, and subsequent rating changes not within 24 months of the present date.

 For more information, see https://www.sec.gov/structureddata/rocr-publication-guide